RuslanSedov/rsschool-cv/cv.md

 * I own HTML5, CSS3 and Markdown;
 * I can use GitHub and am actively studying the Git system;
 * I can work at VS Code, Atom and Sublime Text 3.

+### My code

+My successful code is on GitHub, and by clicking on [this link](https://github.com/RuslanSedov?tab=repositories) you can view my public repositories.

+### Work experience

+At the moment I haven't work experience, but I am actively taking courses from [Rolling Scopes School](https://app.rs.school/).